Connect with us

 Advertisement

 Lucknow has a vibrant Muslim community of 985,070 (21.46%), involved in various sectors including trade, education, and politics, with the city known for its rich Mughal history.
-Mahamaya Nagar has 159,448 Muslims (10.19%), contributing to local trade and agriculture.
+Hathras(Mahamaya Nagar) has 159,448 Muslims (10.19%), contributing to local trade and agriculture.

 Mahoba has 57,454 Muslims (6.56%), with a focus on agriculture and small-scale trade.
 Mahrajganj has 458,650 Muslims (17.08%), engaged in agriculture, especially in sugarcane production.